 With so many moving parts, it can be easy for you to drop the ball on ABM.
 The good news is, with some focus and direction, you can mend your ABM effort and get your campaigns up and running quickly.

 But if you’re one of those B2B managers that discovered your ABM strategy failed them, you’re not alone.
 Here are six common mistakes that brands make, and how to fix them:

 Your work with targeted audiences doesn’t just end with putting them on a list.
 Comprehensive research is the best way for businesses to develop an understanding of their target market.

 Begin your ABM process with an extensive look into your customer base.
 Go as deep as possible.
-Even with the right target market and information, if you don’t have enough, your customer profiles will be inaccurate or misleading.
+Even with the right B2B targeting and information, if you don’t have enough, your customer profiles will be inaccurate or misleading.